tqp615/tqp615/README.md

-This is tqp615 studing fucking coumputer.
+This is tqp615 studying fucking coumputer.